adaskos/css-img-to-data-uri/README.md

 If set to true, it throws an error when the same image found twice, so the grunt build would stop.

+#### options.reportDuplicates
+Type: `Boolean`

+If set to true (and throwOnDuplicate is not true), it will report the possible duplicates (as line numbers).
+Set to false to suppress messages.
+Default value: true

 #### options.missingFiles
 Type: `Boolean`

-If set to true and a missing entry is thrown while reading the local image, the error will be consumed and not thrown.
+If set to true and a missing entry is thrown while reading a local image, the error will be consumed and not thrown.
 The uri will remain intact.

 #### options.forceEnquote
 Type: `Char`